theoladune/AIVC-Seminar/text/script.md

 ---

-The conditioning transform takes place à the decoder and is applied only on the reference frames.
+The conditioning transform is performed at the decoder and is applied only on the reference frames.
 It aims to capture the motion information already available at the decoder, that is, with no transmission required.
 This information is shown as a red cube on the diagram.
 In practice, it takes the form of some abstract